p-schaefer/IntegratedHydrology/README.md

 Finally, we’ll examine relationships among our response variable in terms of in-stream distances, contrasting flow connected sites vs, flow unconnected sites.
 Here we see greater differences between responses with increasing in-stream distance.
-Within the first 10,000m (10km) range, response values are more similar in flow connected sites, than flow unconnected.
+We expect greater similarity among flow-connected than flow-unconnected sites, but don’t see it here.
+This may be a product of this being an artificial data set.

 ``` r